-Autumn in Oxford isn't about "colorful adventures" or whatever marketing copy the tourism board is pushing this year.
+Autumn in Oxford isn't about whatever marketing copy the tourism board is pushing this year.
 It's about mist rising off the Cherwell at dawn, watching rowing crews slice through the fog like ghosts.
 It's about the particular smell of damp stone and woodsmoke that hits you when you push open the door of a pub that's been warming its bones since the 13th century.
-It's about finding yourself in a college garden at golden hour, surrounded by walls that have witnessed five centuries of October afternoons just like this one, and feeling—despite all your cynicism—like you've stumbled into something that matters.
+It's about finding yourself in a college garden at golden hour, surrounded by walls that have witnessed half a millennium of October afternoons, and feeling—despite all your cynicism—like you've stumbled into something that matters.

 This isn't a checklist.
-It's a way of moving through the city.
-I've organized it by days, but treat it as suggestions from a friend who knows which college porters will look the other way if you wander into a quad unaccompanied (Magdalen, usually) and which pubs serve the only acceptable steak and ale pie in the city center (The Bear, but more on that later).
+It's a way of moving through the city—suggestions from a friend who knows which college porters will look the other way if you wander into a quad unaccompanied (Magdalen, usually) and which pubs serve the only acceptable steak and ale pie in the city center (The Bear, but more on that later).

 September can fool you.
 You'll get days that feel like stolen summer—20°C, golden light, students sprawled on college lawns pretending they're not already behind on reading.
 But by mid-October, the temperature drops to a stubborn 8-12°C, and the rain becomes a constant possibility rather than an event.
 November?
 That's when you want a proper coat, a scarf, and the ability to appreciate the particular beauty of an English city preparing for winter.